-In this section, we take a thorough overview of the terminology and the vehicles available to invest in.
+This section takes a thorough overview of the terminology and the vehicles available to invest in.

 Strategy 1 – Buying Stocks for Growth

-Growth stocks may typically be companies that are relatively new to the market and have carved out a profitable niche which is growing at a rapid pace.
+Growth stocks may typically be companies that are relatively new to the market and have carved out a profitable niche that is growing at a rapid pace.
 The factor to consider in growth stocks are:

 - How long will the growth last?